What to Flush or NOT to Flush?

 Despite your precautions, clogs happen.

-If you have that one toilet in the house that backs up often, there is an issue beyond a plunger’s capabilities, call us.
+Caution: If you have that one toilet in the house that backs up often, there is an issue beyond your plunger’s capabilities, call us there is inevitably something in the pipes that need to be dealt with by a professional.